 Physics-based flood propagation modeling across infrastructure, portfolios, and capital systems.
+Forward-predicts compound flood impact before it arrives.

 Flood exposure is not static.
 It propagates across terrain and infrastructure in time-evolving sequences that static boundary models cannot capture.